Environmental Studies Faculty

 Natural History, Wildlife, Environmental Policy, Current Environmental Issues, Outdoor Activities Courses, Recreation Program Planning

 Darla DeRuiter has a split position at Feather River College, teaching in both the Outdoor Recreation Leadership and Environmental Studies programs.
 Darla moved to Quincy during the summer of 2004 with her husband Darrel Jury after living for more than 30 years in Colorado.
-She taught for 7 years at Western State College of Colorado in Gunnison, where she spent time as department chair for the Kinesiology & Recreation Department, and was instrumental in initiating the Environmental Studies major.
-She has worked for Colorado State Parks, the U.S. Forest Service, and Wilderness Education Association.
+She taught for 7 years at Western Colorado University in Gunnison, where she spent time as department chair for the Kinesiology & Recreation Department, and was instrumental in initiating the Environmental Studies major.
+She has worked for Colorado State Parks, the U.S. Forest Service, and Wilderness Education Association, and is serves on the boards of Friends of Plumas Wilderness, Plumas Audubon Society, FRC Sustainability Action Team, and Plumas Earth Days Committee.
 Darla and Darrel enjoy hiking, backpacking, sea kayaking, backcountry skiing, rafting, mountain biking, yoga and naturalist studies.

 (530)283-0202 ext.
 308, firstname.lastname@example.org